The Supreme Court declared unconstitutional the Sabarimala Temple's custom of prohibiting women in their 'menstruating years' from entering.

 In a 4:1 majority, the court ruled that Sabarimala's exclusion of women violated the fundamental rights of women between the ages of 10-50 years and Rule 3(b) of the Public Worship Rules was unconstitutional.
 Justice Indu Malhotra delivering a dissenting opinion observed that in a secular polity, it was not for the Courts to interfere in matters of religion and the same must be left to those practicing the religion.

-More than 50 review petitions have subsequently been filed by various organisations including the National Ayyappa Devotees (Women's) Association, the Nair Service Society, & the All Kerala Brahmin's Association.
+More than 50 review petitions were subsequently filed by various organisations including the National Ayyappa Devotees (Women's) Association, the Nair Service Society, & the All Kerala Brahmin's Association.
+The review petitions will be disposed of after the Court first decides certain ovearching constitutional questions regarding the interplay between the fundamental rights to equality and freedom of religion.

 1. Whether Rule 3 of Kerala Hindu Places of Public Worship (Authorisation of Entry) Rules permits a ‘religious denomination’ to ban the entry of women between the ages of 10 and 50 years.
 Does this practice violate Articles 14 and 15(3) of the Constitution by restricting entry on the grounds of sex?